 Organic Potato Starch is made of Organic Potatoes contract grown in the region of the factory.
 In the case of Finnamyl Ltd this means South West and Western Finland – while Aloja Starkelen buys its organic potatoes from Northern Latvia and the Southern parts of Estonia.
+In any case we are producing organic potatoes even at 63 degrees North – which is pretty north!
+The benefit is the 22 hours of daily sunlight in the summer and a cold winter that takes care of most pests.

 The basis of production is healthy, vital seed potato.
 Both Finnamyl and Aloja Starkelsen organize the production of seed potato for their farmers under contract.

 Organic starch potatoes produce a good 4.000 kg of potato starch per hectare on a normal year, leaving a smaller carbon footprint than, for example, grain starch.
-Through short distance transportation, environmentally friendly procedures and continuous training of our contracted farmers, we aim to reduce our carbon footprint even further.
+Through short distance transportation, environmentally friendly procedures and continuous training of our contracted farmers, we aim to increase yields and reduce our carbon footprint even further.

 Aloja Starkelsen works closely with the Baltic Organic Potato Project to develop organic potato production in Latvia and Estonia.

 Potato starch is produced in a production campaign at the time of potato harvest.
-The campaign starts in August and continues until the end of November.
+The campaign starts in August and continues until the mid or end of November.
 At Finnamyl organic potato starch is still a very small part of the total production of 24.000 tons of potato starch.
 All in all Finnamyl processes over 1 million kg of potatoes every day during the campaign.
-However organic potato starch is produced within only two days.
+However organic potato starch is produced within only 3-4 days.
 At Aloja Starkeslen – where total capacity is smaller than at Finnamyl – every week is begun from the totally cleaned production line with organic production and organic production is proportionately much more important.

 The loads brought in by the farmers are analysed to ascertain the purity, quality and starch content of the potatoes.
 Farmers are informed of the quality and starch content of the load quickly through an automated process which ensures they have this information before leaving to fetch another load.